zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 NOTE: For `belongs_to` the association presence is validated by default.
 If you don’t want to have association presence validated, use `optional: true`.

-Rails will usually infer the inverse association automatically.
+Zoisite will usually infer the inverse association automatically.
 In cases where you use a custom `:foreign_key` or a `:through` association, it's important to explicitly set the `:inverse_of` option to optimize the association lookup.
 This helps avoid unnecessary database queries during validation.